-(b) Keep the assets separately from personal or firm assets; (c) Use the assets only for the purpose for which they are intended; and (d) Be ready at all times to account for the assets and any income, dividends, or gains generated, to any individuals entitled to that accounting.
-SECTION 3 60 RESPONDI REGULATI NG TO NON-COMPLIANCE WITH LAWS AND ONS Introduction ı 360.1 Public accountants are required to comply with the fundamental principles and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats.
+After Taking Custody R350.5 A public accountant entrusted with money or other assets belonging to others shall - (a) Comply with the laws and regulations relevant to holding and accounting for the assets; (b) Keep the assets separately from personal or firm assets; (c) Use the assets only for the purpose for which they are intended; and (d) Be ready at all times to account for the assets and any income, dividends, or gains generated, to any individuals entitled to that accounting.
+SECTION 3 60 RESPONDII REGULATIO NG TO NON-COMPLIANCE WITH LAWS AND ONS Introduction 360.1 Public accountants are required to comply with the fundamental principles and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats.
 360.2 A self-interest or intimidation threat to compliance with the principles of integrity and professional behaviour is created when a public accountant becomes aware of non-compliance or suspected non-compliance with laws and regulations.
 360.3 A public accountant might encounter or be made aware of non-compliance or suspected non-compliance in the course of providing a professional service to a client.
-This section guides the public accountant in assessing the implications of the matter and the possible courses of action when responding to non-compliance or suspected non-compliance with - (a) Laws and regulations generally recognised to have a
+This section guides the public accountant in assessing the implications of the matter and the possible courses of action when responding to non-compliance or suspected non-compliance with - (a) Laws and regulations generally recognised to have a direct effect on the determination of material amounts and disclosures in the client's financial statements; and

-- (a) Laws and regulations generally recognised to have a direct effect on the determination of material amounts and disclosures in the client's financial statements; and - (b) Other laws and regulations that do not have a direct effect on the determination of the amounts and disclosures in the client's financial statements, but compliance with which might be fundamental to the operating aspects of the client's business, to its ability to continue its business, or to avoid material penalties.
-Objectives of the Public Accountant in Relation to Non-compliance with Laws and Regulations 360.4 A distinguishing mark of the accountancy profession is its acceptance of the responsibility to act in the public interest.
-When responding to non-compliance or suspected non-compliance, the objectives of the public accountant are - (a) To comply with the principles of integrity and professional behaviour; (b) By alerting management or, where appropriate, those charged with governance of the client, to seek to - (i) Enable them to rectify, remediate or mitigate the consequences of the identified or suspected non-compliance; or (ii) Deter the commission of the non-compliance where it has not yet occurred; and (c) To take such further action as appropriate in the public interest.
-Requirements and Application Material General 360.5 A1 Non-compliance with laws and regulations ("non-compliance") comprises acts of omission or commission, intentional or unintentional, which are contrary to the prevailing laws or regulations committed by the following parties: (a) A client; (b) Those charged with governance of a client; (c) Management of a client; or (d) Other individuals working for or under the direction of a client.
-360.5 A2 Examples of laws and regulations which this section addresses include those that deal with - (a) Fraud, corruption and bribery;
+(b) Other laws and regulations that do not have a direct effect on the determination of the amounts and disclosures in the client's financial statements, but compliance with which might be fundamental to the operating aspects of the client's business, to its ability to continue its business, or to avoid material penalties.

+Objectives of the Public Accountant in Relation to Non-compliance with Laws and Regulations

+A distinguishing mark of the accountancy profession is its acceptance of the responsibility to act in the public interest.
+When responding to non-compliance or suspected non-compliance, the objectives of the public accountant are -

+- (a) To comply with the principles of integrity and professional behaviour; - (b) By alerting management or, where appropriate, those charged with governance of the client, to seek to - (i) Enable them to rectify, remediate or mitigate the consequences of the identified or suspected non-compliance; or - (ii) Deter the commission of the non-compliance where it has not yet occurred; and - (c) To take such further action as appropriate in the public interest.

+General

+Non-compliance with laws and regulations ("non-compliance") comprises acts of omission or commission, intentional or unintentional, which are contrary to the prevailing laws or regulations committed by the following parties:

+- (a) A client;

+- (b) Those charged with governance of a client;

+- (c) Management of a client; or